-Earth Camp for current 9th grade students will take place June 16-21.
-Applications are available here and are due April 26th.
-Students will be notified by the end of April if they have been accepted to Earth Camp – we receive over 150 applications for our 20 spots each year.
+Earth Camp for current 9th grade students will take place June 20-25.
+Applications are available here and are due March 15 (we encourage applicants, as opposed to parents, to contact us if they have questions about Earth Camp or the application process).
+Students will be notified by the end of March if they have been accepted to Earth Camp – we receive over 200 applications for our 20 spots each year.

 Earth Camp is a 3-summer-long program.
 The first summer, for current ninth grade students, takes place at the University of Michigan, Ann Arbor campus and Sleeping Bear Dunes National Lakeshore.
 The second summer takes place on Mackinac Island, Pictured Rocks National Lakeshore, and Marquette and Houghton, Michigan.
 The third summer takes place in Wyoming at Grand Teton and Yellowstone National Parks.
 Students must complete the first summer of Earth Camp to be eligible for the next two summer experiences.